mrpotato42/mrpotato42/README.md

 <div align="center">
 <h1>Hey! 👋<br>I'm Daniel Criollo</h1>
 </div>

 ###
 **💻 FullStack Developer**

 I am a developer interested in creating solutions that improve the user experience and enable people and companies to be more efficient in their day to day.
-I enjoy working on challenging projects, learning new technologies and collaborating in teams to build high quality software.
+I am looking to continue growing in dynamic environments that allow me to take on new challenges, strengthen my skills and expand my knowledge, including the strategic use of artificial intelligence tools.

 ---

 ### 🔧 Technologies and Tools

-* **Languages:** JavaScript, TypeScript, Python, HTML5, CSS, Dart
+* **Languages:** JavaScript, TypeScript, Python, HTML5, CSS, PHP
-* **Frameworks and Libraries:** React, Vue, Svelte, Angular, Astro, Node.js, Express, Next.js, Flutter
+* **Frameworks and Libraries:** React, Vue, Angular, Astro, Node.js, Express, Next.js
 * **Databases:** MongoDB, MySQL, PostgreSQL
 * **Development Tools:** Git, Docker, Webpack, Vite
 * **Methodologies:** Agile, Scrum